Daniel Hyatt: Company work

-In Canada he kept up his company work, appearing in "The Unreasonable Act of Julian Waterman" (Julian Waterman), "Endgame" (Hamm), "L'Auberge des Morts Subites" (L'Anglais), "The Imaginary Invalid" (Argan), "Move Over Mrs Markham" (Ronald), "Absurd Person Singular" (Ronald), "Painting Churches" (Gardner Church), "The Gin Game" (Weller), and "Jacob's Wake" (Skipper), to name just a few.
-He worked with artists such as Virginia Reh, Jane Kean, Patricia Delves, Gerald Lenton, and Marion Gilsenan, and appeared in such theatres as The Citadel Theatre (Edmonton), Hamilton Place, and in Toronto, The Colonnade Theatre, and The Saint Lawrence Centre.
+In Canada, Hyatt kept up his company work by appearing in "The Unreasonable Act of Julian Waterman" (Julian Waterman), "Endgame" (Hamm), "L'Auberge des Morts Subites" (L'Anglais), "The Imaginary Invalid" (Argan), "Move Over Mrs Markham" (Ronald), "Absurd Person Singular" (Ronald), "Painting Churches" (Gardner Church), "The Gin Game" (Weller), and "Jacob's Wake" (Skipper), among others.
+He worked with artists Virginia Reh, Jane Kean, Patricia Delves, Gerald Lenton, and Marion Gilsenan, and appeared at The Citadel Theatre (Edmonton), Hamilton Place, and, in Toronto, The Colonnade Theatre, and The Saint Lawrence Centre.

 Music

-He was classically trained in voice and piano, and music was always important in his career, from his early work in amateur variety shows as host and singer, to his late career cabaret-style performances of entertainment-style music from the nineteen-twenties, the thirties, and forties, with Clare Pengelly at the piano.
+Hyatt was classically trained in voice and piano.
+In his early career, he performed in amateur variety shows as host and singer.
+Later, he appeared in cabaret-style performances featuring music from the 1920s, 30s, and 40s, with Clare Pengelly at the piano.

 He created the spoken role of "He" in Michael J. Rudman's opera "Fall Legend," and appeared in the Canadian Opera Company's production of Ambroise Thomas's opera "Hamlet" in the mime role of the Player King.

-He championed the revival of works specifically written for spoken voice with instrumental accompaniment.
-With composer-pianist Michael J. Rudman he researched and performed many such compositions including works by Mozart, Schubert, Schumann, Liszt, Richard Strauss, and Sibelius, as well as commissioning and premiering new works.
-With orchestra or instrumental ensemble he performed Stravinsky's "L'Histoire du Soldat," Walton's "Facade," and Rudman's "Merton Triptych."
+Hyatt championed the revival of works specifically written for spoken voice with instrumental accompaniment.
+With composer-pianist Michael J. Rudman, he researched and performed compositions by Mozart, Schubert, Schumann, Liszt, Richard Strauss, and Sibelius, as well as commissioning and premiering new works.
+With orchestra or instrumental ensembles, he performed Stravinsky's "L'Histoire du Soldat," Walton's "Facade," and Rudman's "Merton Triptych."

 Later life

 Hyatt had diabetes for most of this adult life.
 When his illness led him to retire from professional work, he continued acting in private homes.

 For years, he'd given Christmas Shows as fundraisers for the historic Toronto house, The Grange.
-His last solo show in public was in May 2006, included selections from his long career.
+His last public solo show in May 2006 included selections from his long career.
 In August 2015, he suffered a series of strokes and died at Kensington Hospice in Toronto.